Wilmot's Warehouse Accessibility Report

 Motion Sickness Friendly: Option to reduce motion sickness in 3D games.
 This includes the ability to disable motion blur, depth of field and field-of-vision effects.
 It also includes games that don't have these movement elements in the first place.

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Similar Games With More Accessibility Features for Visual

-If you want to play Wilmot's Warehouse, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Wilmot's Warehouse, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility: